Striking Iberia workers to stage protest at Madrid airport

 The strikes are a blow to Spain's tourist-dependent economy as it gears up for the spring and summer travel season.
 Tourism contributes about 11 percent to gross domestic product.

 Iberia has cancelled 431 flights between Monday and Friday.
-A further 850 operated by Vueling VULG.MC, Air Nostrum and Iberia Express will also be grounded.
+A further 850 operated by Vueling, Air Nostrum and Iberia Express will also be grounded.

 Union members clashed with police at Barajas when the first round of strikes began on February 18.
 The final round is planned for March 18 to 22.